kinode-dao/kinode-book/src/chess_app/chess_engine.md

 /m {"NewGame": {"white": "fake.nec", "black": "fake2.nec"}}
 /m {"Move": {"game_id": "fake2.nec", "move_str": "e2e4"}}
 ```
-(If you want to make a more ergonomic CLI app, consider parsing IPC as a string...)
+(If you want to make a more ergonomic CLI app, consider parsing `body` as a string...)

 As you read through the code, you might notice a problem with this app: there's no way to see your games!
 A fun project would be to add a CLI command that shows you, in-terminal, the board for a given `game_id`.